 If you believe your dog has become ill or has died because of eating a recalled food product, you should file a complaint with the FDA.
-Contact the FDA consumer complaint coordinator in your state.
-Contact information can be found on the FDA website.
+You can file a report online or Contact the FDA consumer complaint coordinator in your state.

 If you can no longer feed your dog his usual diet due to a recall, try to find a similar food to replace it or ask your veterinarian for suggestions.
-Sudden changes in diet can lead to dietary distress for dogs.
+Keep in mind that Sudden changes in diet can lead to dietary distress for dogs.

 Lastly, these tips can help keep you and your dog safe:

 - Clean your dog’s food and water bowls daily with dish soap and hot water

 - Keep opened canned food covered and refrigerated

 - Keep dry food in an enclosed container to prevent exposure to rodents and pests

 - Wash your hands with soap and water before, and especially after, handling pet food

 - Feed your pet a healthy diet, as recommended by your veterinarian